Aldo Nason 1970s Torpedo Chandelier

 Manufacturer: AV Mazzega, Murano Italy.

-Other versions: Made in several variations: more or less lamps.
-Made as a table lamp, floor lamp and wall lamp.
+Other versions: The Aldo Nason 1970s Torpedo chandelier was made in several variations.
+With more or less lamps.
+Made as a table lamp.
+A floor lamp and wall lamp was also made.
 One of the biggest chandeliers uses 18 light bulbs.
+Many different metal parts, all with the same tubular glass.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.